ckulka/rpi-btsync/README.md

+Short: btsync on Raspberry Pi

-This repository provides a Dockerfile for btsync (https://www.getsync.com) on Raspberry Pi.
+This repository provides an image for btsync (https://www.getsync.com) on Raspberry Pi.

-# Build Docker Image
+Automated builds currently fail since Docker Hub currently doesn't support ARM platforms.

+For more details, see https://github.com/ckulka/rpi-btsync

+### Run
 ```
-# Shell working directory is where this README.md is
-docker build -t ckulka/rpi-btsync .
-docker run --rm -it -p 8888:8888 -p 5555:5555 ckulka/btsync
+docker run --rm -it -p 5555:5555 -p 8888:8888 ckulka/rpi-btsync
 ```

-# Volumes
+### Volumes
 The configuration and storage folders of the default configuration are both inside ```/home/btsync/```.
+This directory should be part of a regular backup.